Arab Higher Committee: Formation, 1936–1937

 On 26 September 1937, the acting British district commissioner of Galilee, Lewis Yelland Andrews, was assassinated in Nazareth.
 Four days later Britain outlawed the Arab Higher Committee, and began to arrest its members.
 On 1 October 1937, the National Bloc, the Reform Party and the Istiqlal Party were dissolved.
 Yaqub al-Ghusayn, Al-Khalidi and Ahmed Hilmi Pasha were arrested and then deported.
 Jamal al-Husayni escaped to Syria, as did Abd al-Qadir al-Husayni.
 Amin al-Husayni managed to escape arrest, but was removed from the presidency of the Supreme Muslim Council.
 The committee was banned by the Mandate administration and three members (and two other Palestinian leaders) were deported to the Seychelles and the others moved into voluntary exile in neighbouring countries.
 Awni Abd al-Hadi, who was out of the country at the time, was not allowed to return.
 The National Defence Party, which had withdrawn from the AHC soon after its formation, was not outlawed, and Raghib al-Nashashibi was not pursued by the British.

 War period, 1938–1945

-Amin al-Husayni, president of the Arab Higher Committee meets with Führer of the Third Reich, Adolf Hitler.

 When the committee was outlawed in September 1937, six of its members were deported, its president Amin al-Husayni managed to escape arrest and went into exile in Beirut.
 Jamal al-Husayni escaped to Syria.
 Three other members were deported to the Seychelles, and other members moved into voluntary exile in neighbouring countries.
 Al-Hadi, who was out of the country at the time, was not allowed to return.
 Membership of the outlawed committee had dwindled to Jamal al-Husayni (acting chairperson), Husayn al-Khalidi (secretary), Ahmed Hilmi Pasha and Emil Ghuri.
 For all practical purposes, the committee ceased to exist, however, this brought little change in the structure of Arab political life and the Palestinian revolt continued.